ggmm-one/model-helpers-for-laravel/README.md

 # Model Helpers for Laravel

-A set of helpers for making building Laravel apps even faster:
+A set of helpers for building Laravel apps even faster:

 * [CascadeSoftDeletes](cascadesofdeletes) - emulates sql cascade on delete for SoftDelete models